Flying Perishables: A Guide

 Best practices in transporting air cargo are critical for the best product, writes Karen E. Thuermer, a contributor to Global Cold Chain Alliance’s Cold Facts magazine.

-In a business that is built around product quality, the cost of logistics failure is high, and shipping standards and best practices for transporting perishables via air cargo are crucial.
+In a business that focuses on product quality, the cost of logistics failure is high. for this reason, shipping standards and best practices for transporting perishables via air cargo are crucial.
 In the early days of shipping perishables by air, little attention was given to handling practices or quality control.
-Products would sit on a hot tarmac for hours and cool warehouses nearby did not exist.
-Even today, the shipping of perishables via air can be uneven.
+Products would sit on a hot tarmac for hours, and cool warehouses nearby did not exist.
+Even today, the shipping of perishables via air can be inconsistent

 To solve the problem, best practices are critical to ensure stability in shipment and handling.
-Consequently, IATA has been working alongside aviation industry stakeholders and regulators to create the Center of Excellence for Independent Validators (CEIV) and in 2019 launched CEIV Fresh.
-The program helps the cargo industry meet requirements using IATA’s Perishable Cargo Regulations (PCR), which combines professional regulatory and operational input from industry and government experts.
+Consequently, IATA has been working with aviation industry stakeholders and regulators to create the Center of Excellence for Independent Validators (CEIV).
+In 2019, IATA launched CEIV Fresh.
+The program helps the cargo industry meet requirements using IATA’s Perishable Cargo Regulations (PCR).
+This regulation combines professional regulatory and operational input from industry and government experts.

-Increasing numbers of companies have worked to become CEIV Fresh certified.
-The certification gives shippers assurance that CEIV Fresh certified companies are operating to the highest quality and standards in the transport of perishable products.
+As a result, increasing numbers of companies have worked to become CEIV Fresh certified.
+This certification gives shippers assurance that CEIV Fresh certified companies operate to the highest quality and standards in transporting perishable products.

-But certification is not easy to obtain.
-A host of requirements must be met to be certified and recertification is required every 36 months.
-This involves refresher training and re-checks to ensure compliance is continually fulfilled.
+However, certification is not easy to obtain.
+A host of requirements must be met for certification, and recertification is required every 36 months.
+This process involves refresher training and re-checks to ensure continuous compliance.

 Recent Adjustments